BaxterLM/BaxterLM/README.md

 - 👋 Hi, I’m @BaxterLM
 - 👀 I’m interested in ... getting better at coding.
-- 🌱 I’m currently learning ... how to build a webiste.
+- 🌱 I’m currently learning ... how to build a website.
-- 💞️ I’m looking to collaborate on ... projects to work on my skills.
+- 💞️ I’m looking to collaborate on ... projects to work on my skills and improve my coding.
 - 📫 How to reach me ...

 <!---